merely-useful/py-rse/index.md

 The conda-forge website has [instructions][conda-forge-instructions] for adding a `conda` installation package to the conda-forge repository.

-## Environment Management With conda {#anaconda-environments}
+## Environment Management with conda {#anaconda-environments}

-If you are working on several data science projects at once, installing all the libraries you need in the same place (i.e. the system default location) can become problematic.
+If you are working on several data science projects at once, installing all the libraries you need in the same place (i.e., the system default location) can become problematic.
 This is especially true if the projects rely on different versions of the same package, or if you are developing a new package and need to try new things.
 The way to avoid these issues is to create different